gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 Where $$\tilde{\nabla} L(\theta^k)$$ is called the **natural gradient**.
 And this update rule is called **natural gradient descent**.

-But how do we apply it to neural networks?
+> "But how do we apply it to neural networks?"

 # Natural Gradient Descent for Neural Nets